DevWarDude/Lautech.edu.ng/README.md

-A clone of Lautech por
+A clone of Lautech portal
-tal